The foundation of unified data

 • Frequency-based — the most common value across sources

-The connection to CDP identity resolution
+The connection to governed identity resolution

 Read the full article on Medium.